ufs-community/ufs-mrweather-app/docs/UsersGuide/source/glossary.rst

       A binary format for atmospheric model output on the native gaussian grid.

    NetCDF
-      A set of software libraries and machine-independent data formats that supports the creation, access, and sharing of array-oriented scientific data.
+      NetCDF (`Network Common Data Form <https://www.unidata.ucar.edu/software/netcdf/>`__) is a file format and community standard for storing multidimensional scientific data.
+It includes a set of software libraries and machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data.

    NWP
    Numerical Weather Prediction